 Do not take Panalgesic if you have impaired lung, liver or kidney function.

-Panalgesic should not be used in children (aged below 18 years) who undergo tonsillectomy and/or adenoidectomy.
+Panalgesic should not be used in children who are aged between 12-18 years who undergo tonsillectomy and/or adenoidectomy.

 Do not take Panalgesic during the third trimester of pregnancy.